qvintillion/peddlenet/docs/11-TROUBLESHOOTING.md

    # Check terminal for these messages:
    # ✅ Detected local IP: 192.168.x.x
    # 🎵 Festival Chat Server running on port 3001
+   # 📦 Using better-sqlite3 for persistence (or sqlite3 fallback)

    # If not running:
    npm run dev:mobile